OutSystems/OutSystems.ExternalLibraries.SDK-templates/templates/mtls/README.md

 You will need to update the .Net binaries being used by NSwag to point to the version of .Net you are using.

-1.  **Update your NSwag .Net 8 rbinaries** by running the following command:
+1.  **Update your NSwag .Net 8 binaries** by running the following command:
     ```powershell
     nswag version /runtime:Net80
     ```